-A fictionalized account of the last days of Edgar Allan Poe (http://en NULL.wikipedia NULL.org/wiki/Edgar_Allan_Poe), James McTeigue’s The Raven, now playing in theaters, finds Poe (John Cusack) in pursuit of a killer who is inspired by the author’s tales of terror.
-But as fantastical as the film’s premise may be, the real circumstances surrounding the poet’s death are even more interesting.
+A fictionalized account of the last days of Edgar Allan Poe (http://en NULL.wikipedia NULL.org/wiki/Edgar_Allan_Poe), James McTeigue’s 2012 thriller The Raven finds Poe (John Cusack) in pursuit of a killer who is inspired by the author’s own tales of terror.
+Certainly, McTeigue takes liberties with the facts of the poet’s life (and death), but as fantastical as the film’s premise may be, the real circumstances surrounding his final few days are even more intriguing and — as would be expected from him — bizarre.
+Exactly how did Edgar Allan Poe die?

 Heartbroken following the death of his wife, Virginia, Poe was physically transformed after 1847.
 His health was clearly in marked decline following her passing; one need only compare Poe’s life portraits to see the dramatic change in countenance.
 When the six daguerreotypes taken during the last eighteen months of his life are viewed in sequence following all other known life portraits of Poe, the rapid decline is startling.
 The almost unrecognizable robust man in his early thirties becomes haggard and wan by age forty.

-The most famous image (at left), the “Ultima Thule” daguerreotype of November 1848 (taken four days after a suicide attempt), shows a man beleaguered and beaten.
+The most famous image, the “Ultima Thule” daguerreotype of November 1848 (taken four days after a suicide attempt), shows a man beleaguered and beaten.
 We are familiar with the haunting eyes and solemn expression.
-But a closer examination of the face reveals three distinct features not seen in earlier images of Poe: 1) baggy eyelids; 2) a drooping of the left side of the face; and 3) possible temporal arteritis, a condition in some men over 40 that can lead to headache, malaise, fever, weight loss and visual disturbances .
+But a closer examination of the face reveals three distinct features not seen in earlier images of Poe: 1) baggy eyelids; 2) a drooping of the left side of the face; and 3) possible temporal arteritis, a condition in some men over 40 that can lead to headache, malaise, fever, weight loss and visual disturbances.
 The basis of the disorder is an inflammation of the lining of the temporal artery (in the scalp over the temple).

-Its causes are many, but among them are two of the more plausible causes of Poe’s death put forward over the last couple of decades (http://www NULL.poemuseum NULL.org/life-death NULL.php): diabetes (argued David Sinclair, a Poe biographer, in 1977) and brain tumor (most recently put forth by Matthew Pearl, author of The Poe Shadow, based upon eye-witness evidence of calcification of the brain following an exhumation of Poe’s body 26 years after his death).
+Its causes are many, but among them are two of the more plausible causes of Poe’s death put forward over the last couple of decades (http://www NULL.poemuseum NULL.org/life-death NULL.php): diabetes (argued by David Sinclair, a Poe biographer, in 1977) and brain tumor (most recently put forth by Matthew Pearl, conducting research for his novel The Poe Shadow); this theory of a tumor / possible brain cancer is based upon 1) a contemporary physician who concluded that he had “lesions on the brain” (http://www NULL.eapoe NULL.org/balt/poechh NULL.htm); and 2) eye-witness evidence of calcification of the brain following an exhumation of the body (http://www NULL.theguardian NULL.com/world/2007/oct/21/books NULL.booksnews) 26 years after his death).

-Despite popular opinion, now and at the time of his death, Poe almost certainly didn’t die directly from alcohol poisoning; re-enforced by continued character assassination by both his own publishers and the many detractors who found Poe, the critic, less than kind with his reviews, that image has stuck.
-Contemporaries of Poe, however, while admitting that the man drank, did not find Poe to be someone who drank to excess.
+Despite popular opinion — now and at the time of his death — Poe almost certainly didn’t die directly from alcohol poisoning; re-enforced by continued character assassination by both his own publishers and the many detractors who found Poe, the critic, less than kind with his reviews, that image has stuck.
+His contemporaries, however, while admitting that the man drank, did not find Poe to be someone who drank to excess.
 Yet consumption of even the smallest amount of alcohol resulted in apparent stupor and confusion.
 And in the weeks preceding his death, Poe had joined a temperance movement.

 This is not to say that Poe did not have his problems with alcohol.

-In a letter to George Evelth, a medical student who wrote a fan letter to Poe in 1845, initiating a correspondence, Poe writes
+In a letter to George Evelth, a medical student who wrote a fan letter to the poet in 1845, initiating a correspondence, Poe writes

 “…I am constitutionally sensitive — nervous in a very unusual degree.
 I became insane, with long intervals of horrible sanity.
 During these fits of absolute unconsciousness I drank, God only knows how often or how much.
 As a matter of course, my enemies referred the insanity to the drink rather than the drink to the insanity.
 I had indeed, nearly abandoned all hope of a permanent cure when I found one in the death of my wife.”
 (January 4, 1848 (http://archive NULL.org/stream/lettersofedgaral008964mbp#page/n61/mode/2up/search/really+insane))